lucasalbuquerque/bexs-frontend-challenge/README.md

 ## CreditCard Component and Stepper Component

-I made these component without External Plugins in order to show my knowledge at Javascript.
+I made these component without External Plugins in order to show my knowledge about Javascript.

 ## Deployment